harrisonized/harrisonized.github.io/_posts/2020-02-02-prepare-laptop-for-ds.md

 2. [Firefox](https://www.mozilla.org/en-US/exp/firefox/new/) web browser.
 If your windows computer doesn't already have it, this is a great browser to have.
 Also, I would recommend NOT having Google Chrome, because it's well known that Google Chrome eats up RAM in the background.
 On my older Windows 8 computer, even when Google Chrome isn't running, it collects metadata and drives my CPU usage up to 100%, a problem which went away when I removed it completely from my computer.
 One thing I would recommend, if you haven't already, is to clean up your bookmarks.
 During my first job after the bootcamp, I found it extremely helpful and comforting to reference and re-read the resources I saved during the bootcamp.
 I would recommend creating a "Resources" folder that is accessible from the Bookmarks Toolbar and saving all of the useful Data Science or Python related pages in well organized folders there.

-3. [Adobe Acrobat](https://acrobat.adobe.com/us/en/acrobat/pdf-reader.html).
-Make sure to deselect all the other junk that comes with this pdf viewer.

 4. [Git Bash](https://git-scm.com/download/win).
 This is super important, since it's the closest tool to having a bash Terminal, such as in Linux.
 This will help you interface with your conda packages and git version control.
 Also, even though it's possible to configure powershell to look like the bash terminal, I still prefer Git Bash.
 This is a must-have.
 According to [these instructions](https://www.computerhope.com/issues/ch001927.htm), you'll want to select the following options:

    ```